Distributionally Linearizable Data Structures: Distributional Linearizability for Concurrent Relaxed Queues

-\begin{theorem} Let $m$ and $n$ be parameters with $m \geq Cn$, for a large constant $C$.
-Assuming an oblivious adversary, the MultiQueue algorithm with parameter $m$ (Algorithm~\ref{algo:approx-queue}) is distributionally linearizable to a sequential randomized relaxed queue $Q_R$, which ensures that, at each step $t$, the rank of a dequeued element is $O(m)$ in expectation, and $O( m \log m )$ with high probability. \end{theorem}
+Now we are ready to upper bound the ranks of dequeued elements. \begin{theorem} Assuming an oblivious adversary, the MultiQueue algorithm with parameter $n$ (Algorithm~\ref{algo:approx-queue}) is distributionally linearizable to a sequential randomized relaxed queue $Q_R$, which ensures that at each step $t$, the maximum expected rank of dequeued element is $O(n \log^2 n)$, and average expected rank is $O(n \log n \log \log n)$. \end{theorem}